MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/using-ftp-virtual-host-names-in-iis-7.md

 ---
-title: "Using FTP Virtual Host Names in IIS 7 | Microsoft Docs"
+title: "Using FTP Virtual Host Names in IIS 7"
 author: rmcmurray
 description: "Version Notes IIS 7.5 The FTP 7.5 service ships as a feature for IIS 7.5 in Windows 7 and Windows Server 2008 R2.
-IIS 7.0 The FTP 7.0 and FTP 7.5 services we..." ms.author: iiscontent
+IIS 7.0 The FTP 7.0 and FTP 7.5 services we..." ms.date: 01/22/2008
-manager: soshir
-ms.date: 01/22/2008
-ms.topic: article
 ms.assetid: 5cbadc78-6208-44ea-a71b-ec2bebd3e1a2
-ms.technology: iis-publish
-ms.prod: iis
 msc.legacyurl: /learn/publish/using-the-ftp-service/using-ftp-virtual-host-names-in-iis-7
 msc.type: authoredcontent
 ---